michaelgraemeshort/michaelgraemeshort.github.io/_posts/2020-07-11-sublime_on_wsl.md

 title: Launching Sublime Text from Ubuntu on Windows Subsystem for Linux
 ---

+Because nothing is as straightforward as you expect.

-What I had to do:
+**What I had to do:**

 1. Download Sublime Text [here](https://www.sublimetext.com/)
 2. Add its installation directory to PATH: